CISTILY/Pill_Identification/README.md

-# Personal Project - Dataset for Real time pill identification with auto-labeling
+# Project - Dataset for Real time pill identification with auto-labeling

 This project focuses on building a comprehensive pill dataset that reflects the pills currently circulating in Vietnam.
 The dataset is automatically labeled and organized to support research in pill recognition and classification, especially in real-world healthcare and pharmacy scenarios.